eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     }

-**Note:** When translated into a different programming language, the data has a different representation that is specific to the target language.
-For instance, as shown in chapter 3, in C the Helloworld data type is represented by a C structure.
-This is the advantage of using a neutral language like IDL to describe the data model.
-It can be translated into different languages that can be shared between different applications written in different programming languages.
+**Note:** When translated into a different programming language, the data has a different representation specific to the target language.
+For instance, as shown in chapter 3, in C, the Helloworld data type is represented by a C structure.
+This advantage of using a neutral language like IDL to describe the data model.
+It can be translated into different languages that can be shared between various applications written in other programming languages.

 The IDL compiler generated files
 ''''''''''''''''''''''''''''''''

 The IDL compiler is a bison-based parser written in pure C and should be fast and portable.
-It loads dynamic libraries to support different output languages, but this is almost never relevant to you as a user.
+It loads dynamic libraries to support different output languages, but this is seldom relevant to you as a user.
 You can use ``CMake`` recipes as described above or invoke directly:

 .. code-block:: bash